yakosgit/STAT656_COVID_PROJECT/Status_Update.md

 # Task #2 Feynman Method

 # Step 1:
-*ToDelete (Write down clearly and concisely what you are trying to learn.
-Don't write down jargon and be as specific as is reasonable.)*

 - We want to learn how to interpret a calibration plot to compare our predicted/estimated class probabilities with the relative frequency of events in our data.